steveseguin/vdo.ninja/install.md

 For a subset of those users even, they might still have better options available.

 I offer https://rtc.ninja for those looking for a brand-free experience already.
 You can also point your domain to the OBS.Ninja IP address (provided on request), which will also rebrand the site automatically to match your domain name.
+(You'd need to use Cloudflare for this, fyi)

 For those wanting a private TURN server setup, you can load the settings for those via the URL parameters.
 If infrequently needing a private TURN, this is a great solution.